 Many people don’t realize that their food comes from a farm or that it just doesn’t appear in their local market.
 Miller Farms in Platteville is out to change that and show folks of all ages what happens on a real working farm.
-From Monday, September 7 through Tuesday, November 10 you can take part in the farm’s Fall Harvest Festival and harvest your own fresh Colorado produce.
+From Monday, September 4 through mid-November, you can take part in the farm’s Fall Harvest Festival and harvest your own fresh Colorado produce.

 The fall festival gives everyone the opportunity to not only explore the farm, but to also pick their own veggies!